WanderingSpaceThinker/nonexistence/_posts/2021-12-12-Of-bonds-and-love.md

 [What is love?](https://www.youtube.com/watch?v=HEXWRTEbj1I)

-The nature of love is an elusive mystery that has existed since time immemorial... that I obviously won't be able to "solve" by my own.
+The nature of love is an elusive mystery that has existed since time immemorial... that I obviously won't be able to "solve" on my own.
 Instead, my goal here is merely to cast a dim light on this inscrutable fog.

 <ins>**Humble beginnings:**</ins>

 At the start, there's you, and another living being (human or animal).
 You spend time together and come to appreciate each other's company, you develop a mutual attachment.
 This attachment, combined with the memories and knowledge of each other you both have, is what constitutes your unique *relationship*.

-Actually, it'll be more convenient to separate how each individual feel for the other (we'll call that a *bond*) because they can be completely different, causing the relationship to be asymmetrical.
-For example, when one of your friend secretly hates you, or when you fall in love but get friendzoned.
+Actually, it'll be more convenient to separate how each individual feels for the other (we'll call that a *bond*) because they can be completely different, causing the relationship to be asymmetrical.
+For example, when one of your friends secretly hates you, or when you fall in love but get friendzoned.

-As we'll see later, bonds are fundamental to love, and since we'll need a good understanding of their inner working, let's focus on them for now.
+As we'll see later, bonds are fundamental to love, and since we'll need a good understanding of their inner workings, let's focus on them for now.

 ![bond]({{ site.baseurl }}{{ page.images[0].image_path }})
 <p class="legend">By now you can spot when I make these myself, can't you?</p>

 First, the asymmetry hints to us that they're something entirely personal, they don't require someone else to reciprocate our feelings.
-Actually, it's possible to develop a bond even if the recipient doesn't know you, that's what happen when people fall in love with celebrities.
+Actually, it's possible to develop a bond even if the recipient doesn't know you, that's what happens when people fall in love with celebrities.

 We can thus define a bond as:
 > The unilateral set of knowledge/memories and feelings someone has for a given person.